TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-howdoi-portalordashboard.md

 Dashboards are a visually dense and complex artifacts.
 In order for us to reduce cognitive load when viewing a dashboard we optimize the visualizations, loading up to 25 different data values.
-In the rare case where a visualization has more than 25 different data values, Log Analytics will optimize it, showing the 25 values with most data as discrete data values and grouping the remaining values under an “other” value.
+In the rare case where a visualization has more than 25 different data values, Log Analytics will optimize it, showing the 25 values with most data as discrete data values and grouping the remaining values under an other value.

 ###	**3. I want my dashboard to auto refresh:**